top of page

 Liliana studied Law at the Universidad del Rosario (Colombia) and at the UNED (Spain).
 She also studied Financial Law at the Universidad del Rosario (Colombia) and Development Studies and Public Administration and Management at the University of Antwerp (Belgium).
 Liliana obtained her PhD at the Department of Interdisciplinary Study of Law, Private Law and Business Law of the University of Ghent (Belgium).

-Liliana is an expert in the areas of Business & Human Rights, law and sustainable development, international economic law and constitutional and judicial adjudication.
-She is also assistant professor at the Law and Development Research Group, University of Antwerp (Belgium).
+Liliana is an expert in the areas of responsible corporate behavior, access to justice, law and sustainability, international economic law and constitutional and judicial adjudication.

 You find her publications on Orcid and ResearchGate.